Cardi B Makes a Dramatic Entrance for Her Court Appearance in a Larger-Than-Life Coat

 Which is why she let her fashion do all the talking during a recent court appearance.

-The "Press" rapper certainly made a dramatic entrance at the Queens Criminal Court on Tuesday afternoon when she showed up wearing a larger-than-life coat that featured an explosion of feathers, a colossal train and towering hood.
+The "Press" rapper certainly made a dramatic entrance at the Queens Criminal Court on Tuesday afternoon when she showed up wearing a larger-than-life coat by Adrienne Landau that featured an explosion of feathers, a colossal train and towering hood.

 And while her stylish piece was certainly a conversation starter, the 27-year-old star kept the rest of her ensemble simple, classic and chic.
 She paired her outerwear with a tailored white button-down, black pants, a matching tie and pumps.